Sales Quota Setting – Getting the Results You Need

 Chad Albrecht is a Principal with ZS Associates, and leads the medical products and B2B sales compensation practices.
 Chad is a Certified Sales Compensation Professional and has 15 years consulting experience with Hewitt Associates and ZS Associates.
 During that time, he consulted with clients to create and implement motivational sales incentive plans and set fair and challenging sales quotas.
 Chad has worked with clients in many industries including medical devices, software, business services, telecom, distribution, and manufacturing.

 Chad is the author of several articles in publications including Compensation and Benefits Review, WorldatWork Journal, Sales and Marketing Management, and workspan magazine.
 In addition, Chad is a regular speaker at multiple conferences.

 Chad has an MBA degree with distinction from the University of Michigan and Bachelor's degree in Computer Science from the University of Iowa.

 For traditional classroom courses, a print binder will be available for pickup on site the day of the seminar.
 E-learning and blended learning course materials can be found online within the product.
 To download course material amendments, view class rosters and find out what to bring to your class, please visit www.worldatwork.org/prep.

-Access to the e-learning product lasts for the specified amount of time (30, 60 or 120 days).
-Your e-learning product begins the day you purchase it, not the day you start it.
+Access to the e-learning product lasts for 60 days and begins the day you purchase it, not the day you start it.
 Be sure to download any class materials prior to product expiration.

 Blended learning is the perfect hybrid solution for those individuals or teams who want interaction with the facilitator and peers while having the convenience and control of accessing the content at the time and place which work best for the individual.
 Depending on the course, the facilitator and peer interaction may be in person or through online web meetings and tools.